yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ![](/ps/ps3/img/Milestone2img/ButtonDragAction.png)

-*Step 3:* With the **Main.storyboard** selected, open the **Assistant Editor** by going from top menu **View → Assistant Editor → Show Assistant Editor** or just simply toggling the correpsonding top-right button.
+*Step 3:* With the file `Main.storyboard` selected, open the **Assistant Editor** by going from top menu **View → Assistant Editor → Show Assistant Editor** or just simply toggling the correpsonding top-right button.
 The Assistant Editor should appear to the right of the main editor, with `ViewController.swift` opened in it automatically.
 Click on the button to select it.
 Then, while holding the `control` key, drag the button to the bottom area in `ViewController.swift` in the Assistant Editor.
-Notice the line protruding from the button as we drag it.
+Notice the blue line extending out from the button as we drag it.

 ![](/ps/ps3/img/Milestone2img/ButtonAction.png)